raspberrypilearning/creating-resources/style-guide.md

 Use links as described above.
 Check relative links are correct and be sure to update them if you change file or folder names or move files to a new location.

+Try to use sensible link text accurately describing the link, e.g. `Check out [Raspberry Pi on GitHub](https://github.com/raspberrypi)` is better than `[Click here] to see Raspberry Pi on GitHub`.

 #### Relative links with a leading slash

 You may be familiar with the use of a leading `/` to link relatively from the root, i.e. the path `/worksheet.md` would always point at the `worksheet.md` file at the root of the repository, rather than use a series of `../` to go back the correct number of levels.